ironsource-mobile/kafka-snow-white/README.md

 ```

 A mirror specification has three sections:
-- `consumer` - setting up the consumer that will be used by the mirror (this corresponds to the source server)
+- `consumer` - setting up the consumer that will be used by the mirror (this corresponds to the source cluster)
-- `producer` - setting up the producer that will be used by the mirror (this corresponds to the target server)
+- `producer` - setting up the producer that will be used by the mirror (this corresponds to the target cluster)
 - `mirror` - settings for the mirror itself

 Since the mirror is backed by the Akka Streams Kafka library, the `consumer` and `producer` settings are passed directly to it.
 The full specification of the available settings can be found in the Akka Streams Kafka documentation for the [consumer](https://doc.akka.io/docs/akka-stream-kafka/current/consumer.html#settings) and the [producer](https://doc.akka.io/docs/akka-stream-kafka/current/producer.html#settings).